A Reference Architecture for Designing Foundation Model based Systems: Architecture evolution of AI systems

-\item \textbf{{\textit{Architecture in 10 years}}}: \begin{itemize} \item \textbf{Alternative 1: chain of FMs + fewer AI and non-AI components}. {There is a chance that most of the AI and non-AI components could be absorbed into the FMs.
-Thus, one alternative of the architecture in 10 years is a modularised architecture, such as Socratic Models}~\cite{zeng2022socratic}. {This architecture relies on a few FMs that are chained together and a limited number of AI and non-AI components to perform tasks (e.g., through language-based interactions) without requiring additional training or fine-tuning.
-The inference for a task-specific output is jointly performed by multimodal interactions between the independent FMs, such as text-to-text models, text-to-visual models and text-to-audio models.
-Those FMs can be connected via APIs with external AI or non-AI components that offer additional capabilities or access to databases, such as robotic systems or web search engines.
-By multimodal interaction between independent models, the architecture can effectively leverage the capabilities of different FMs and external AI and non-AI components.
+\item \textbf{\textit{Architecture in 10 years}}: \begin{itemize} \item \textbf{Alternative 1: chain of FMs + fewer non-AI components}.
+There is a chance that most of the software components could be absorbed into the FMs.
+Thus, one alternative of the architecture in 10 years is a modularised architecture, such as Socratic Models~\cite{zeng2022socratic}.
+This architecture relies on a few FMs that are chained together and a limited number of non-AI components to perform tasks (e.g., through language-based interactions) without requiring additional training or fine-tuning.
+The inference for a task-specific output is jointly performed by multimodal interactions between the independent FMs, such as text-to-text FMs, text-to-visual FMs and text-to-audio FMs.
+Those FMs can be connected via APIs with external non-AI components that offer additional functionalities, such as robotic systems or web search engines.
+By multimodal interaction between independent FMs, the architecture can effectively leverage the capabilities of different FMs and external non-AI components.
 In this architecture, prompt engineering is important for guiding the FM to produce high-quality responses.
-Various prompt patterns can be applied, including few-shot prompting, self-consistency, chain-of-thought, retrieval augmented generation, etc}~\cite{lu2023framework}.
+Various prompt patterns can be applied, including few-shot prompting, self-consistency, chain-of-thought, retrieval augmented generation, etc~\cite{lu2023framework}.

-\item \textbf{Alternative 2 - FM as a standalone component: 1 ultra-large FM}.
+\item \textbf{Alternative 2 - 1 ultra-large FM + fewer non-AI components}.
 Another potential type of future architecture is a monolithic architecture, which only contains a single big FM capable of performing a variety of tasks by incorporating different types of sensor data for cross-training.
 An example of this type of architecture is PaLM-E~\cite{driess2023palm}, which is used for performing language, visual-language, and reasoning tasks.
-In this type of architecture, no external components are required, including prompt components. {In this architecture, the non-AI components may include context engineering components (such as multimodal context injection), prompt engineering components (such as prompt generator), and responsible AI components (such as continuous risk assessment)}. \end{itemize} \end{itemize}
+In this type of architecture, no external components are required, including prompt components.
+In this architecture, the non-AI components may include context engineering components (such as multimodal context injection), prompt engineering components (such as prompt optimiser), and responsible AI components (such as continuous risk assessment). \end{itemize} \end{itemize}